 Many iPhone Pages

 You can create new pages by dragging apps off the current last page on your iPhone home screen.
 A new page will be created.
 Let the app go there and click the home button to save the new page.
-You can also create new pages when your iPhone is synced to your computer.
+You can also create new pages in iTunes when your iPhone is synced to your computer.

 Scrolling Through iPhone Pages

 If you have more than one page of icons on your iPad or iPhone after rearranging them, you can scroll through the pages either by flicking them left or right, just like in CoverFlow, or by tapping the white dots just above the dock.
-The white icons indicate how many pages you have.
+The white dots indicate how many pages you have.

 Got a tech support question?
 Ask it in the discussion forums.